Patricia Delgado: Career

 During the 2000-01 school year, Delgado's last year in high school, she became an apprentice with the Miami City Ballet.
 She joined the corps de ballet after that, and was promoted to soloist in 2005 and principal dancer two years later.
 Her repertoire includes works by George Balanchine, Jerome Robbins, Twyla Tharp, and Paul Taylor, and she also created roles for Justin Peck.
 She left the company in 2017, citing injuries and her plan to move to New York to join Peck, her then-boyfriend, as the reasons of her departure.

 Her first job since leaving Miami City Ballet was to stage Peck's In Creases for the Boston Ballet, and she subsequently also staged other ballets by Peck at various ballet companies.
 As a freelance dancer, she worked with Peck and Pam Tanowitz.
 She also performed in Christopher Wheeldon's 2017 production of Brigadoon at the New York City Center, and with Peck in the music video for the indie rock band The National's "Dark Side of the Gym", which he also directed and choreographed.
 The two have since performed "Dark Side of the Gym" with The National on The Tonight Show Starring Jimmy Fallon, and an expanded version onstage, which also features the song "Guilty Party".

 In 2019, she was invited by The Juilliard School Dance Division's director Alicia Graf Mack to teach ballet part-time, and she also participates in the mentor program.
 She was later brought in as an associate producer for the 2020 Broadway revival of West Side Story, mainly to provide a Latino perspective on Anne Teresa De Keersmaeker's choreography.
 She also served as associate choreographer to Peck for the 2021 Steven Spielberg film adaptation of the musical.

-She received her first Tony Award nomination and win in 2025 for Best Choreography for her work on Buena Vista Social Club, alongside Peck, who was in this instance a co-choreographer with her.
+Delgado and Peck won the 2025 Tony Award for Best Choreography and the Chita Rivera Award for Outstanding Choreography in a Broadway Show for Buena Vista Social Club.